-Third quarter selling, general and administrative expenses increased by \$5.0 million from the comparative 2023 period.
-The year over year increase is primarily attributable to the IWS Acquisition and the resulting incorporation of additional selling, general and administrative expenses associated with the Company's efforts in completions operations.
+First quarter selling, general and administrative expenses increased by \$0.7 million from the comparative 2024 period.
+The year over year increase in these costs is primarily attributable to the strengthening US dollar in the first quarter of 2025 when compared to the prior year quarter for US dollar sourced expenses, as well as, the Company's inflation related compensation adjustment for its organization effective January 1, 2025.